Nemi100/tekena-nemi-codeinstitute.project2/asset/README.md

         - VS Code dev tool
             - This was used for the development of the website.

-        - Font Awesome
-            - This was used to add icons on the web pages for example social media icons on the footer of the website.

         - Uizard
             - This was used in the creation of the wireframes during the design stage.